florianajir/rabbitmq-sql-worker/Resources/doc/mapping.md

 Option to define a fixed value for the field.
 If defined, the value will replace the received data.
 (Default: null)

-## Association Mapping
+## Entity Relationships/Associations

-This chapter explains mapping associations between objects.
-The associations can be one of this: oneToOne, oneToMany, manyToOne, manyToMany.
+Rabbitmq-sql supports associations like oneToOne, oneToMany, manyToOne and manyToMany.

 **An entity can be self-referenced.**